Dragoon-Lab/LaitsV3/documentation/json-format.md

 model and are not part of the solution.

-If the student equation can be parsed, the attribute "equation" contains  the equation written in terms of student node ids.
-If the parse fails, then it contains the text written by the student and "inputs" is empty.
+If the student equation can be parsed, the attribute "equation" contains  the equation written in terms of student node ids, when possible.
+If the parse fails, then it contains the student string and the "inputs" array is empty.
-Likewise,  "initial" contains either the numerical value of the student input or the string typed by the student if the parse fails.
+Likewise,  "initial" contains the numerical value of the student input; if the parse fails, it contains the student string.

 The attribute "status" saves state for the node editor, listing status and enable/disable for each of the controls.